Expanded Availability of Electric Scooters Leads To More Injuries & Fatalities In California

 The California Department of Motor Vehicles states that by law all motorcyclists and their passengers must wear a helmet while riding.
 When it comes to scooters, the operating companies — including the city’s largest providers, Lime and Bird — state that riders should wear helmets during operation, but they are not required by law.

-This relaxed attitude toward public safety can lead to traumatic brain injuries in Pasadena and even wrongful death.
-When these life-changing accidents occur, our personal injury attorneys in Pasadena, CA, are here to help our community members recover in the best way possible for their unique case.
+This relaxed attitude toward public safety can lead to traumatic brain injuries in Encino and even wrongful death.
+When these life-changing accidents occur, our personal injury attorneys in Encino, CA, are here to help our community members recover in the best way possible for their unique case.

 It is important that your scooter accident is taken seriously, and that you do not brush off your injuries as a common side effect of riding the easy to use modes of transportation in our city.